 Monthly-data plan required for the drivers.
 Fig. 3c shows the CDF of a data plan required for the drivers for two aforementioned zone settings; this is calculated by multiplying the total number of requests a driver would receive during her waiting time with the uplink- and downlink-payloads per request.
 The result shows that with the zone setting Z1, a driver needs at most 10 GB of data per month, and with the zone setting Z2, 60% of drivers need less than 25 GB of data per month.
 This requirement is reasonable: For example, in the U.S., an unlimited data plan typically offers 20-26 GB of high-speed data with less than \$100 [30].
 In addition, the drivers can reduce his data-plan consumption by using free WiFi networks, such as LinkNYC [26].
-Also, note that the results presented also show that ORide can scale, because current RHSs (e.g., Uber) accounts for only 15% of the ride pick-up requests in NYC [39].
+Also, note that the results presented also show that ORide can scale, because current RHSs (e.g., Uber) accounts for only 15% of the ride pick-up requests in NYC [40].

 The requirements on bandwidth for the drivers and the anonymity-set sizes for riders enables the SP to define the zones that balance the trade-off between the two aforementioned requirements.
 For example, for areas that have a high density of ride activities such as Manhattan, the SP could discretize the borough into zones of CTs or NTAs, or combinations of CTs and NTAs.
 Note that, as shown earlier, at the granularity level of CTs (Z1), the anonymity set provided by ORide for the case of a very strong adversarial SP is already large.
+In the corner cases of punctual events such as concerts and sport events, the SP can split a crowded zone into sub-zones, in order to find a balance for the aforementioned trade-off.
 For areas that have less ride activities, such as other boroughs in NYC or other cities, an entire borough or city can be a zone.
 For example, a zone consisting of the boroughs of Queens and Bronx would guarantee an anonymity set of at least 26,000 for a ride, while requiring the drivers to have an Internet connection of only at most 2 Mbps.